RadicalPet/VPA2/README.md

 There are a couple of absolute Pathes in the Home Controller, for File Uploads and the IIS private key (the node public key is stored as modulus string in the JavaScript).

+The smtp client connects to "smtp.gmail.com", so gmail credentials have to be provided.

 Node can be run as service with

 		forever start server.js